The Department of Health and Human Services (DHHS) is the U.S. federal government agency responsible for protecting the health of the American public.

 The main goal of the DHHS guidelines is to offer recommendations to healthcare professionals on the best treatment options for people with HIV.
 The guidelines are written and updated based on the most recent scientific evidence.

-Doctors can consult these guidelines to determine the right treatment at various stages of HIV.
+Doctors and healthcare professionals can consult these guidelines to determine the right treatment at various stages of HIV.
 For example, the guidelines provide recommendations on when to start antiretroviral therapy (ART), which drugs should be used, and what to do if initial treatment isn’t working.

 The full guidelines provide a long list of recommendations you can read here.
 We’ve summarized some key points below so you can get an idea of the type of information these guidelines include.